 Passed overwhelmingly by voters in 2016, California's Proposition 57 is a groundbreaking ballot initiative that has the potential to substantially reduce unnecessary incarceration and change prison culture toward a rehabilitation focus.
-Under Proposition 57, individuals in prison can accrue earned time credits toward release by participating in rehabilitation programs and maintaining good conduct.
-For the first time, the majority of people in prison will have an opportunity to earn parole review by engaging in education, treatment, victim awareness, job training and other rehabilitation programs strongly associated with reducing recidivism and improving the prison culture itself.
-Shifting from warehousing people to a focus on productive preparation for release reduces violence, improves working conditions, and supports better life outcomes for people post-release.
-California's 2017-18 budget estimated that Proposition 57 will reduce the prison population by 11,500 people by 2021.
-Some experts believe the measure could have even greater impact if it is fully implemented in accordance with the measure's intent.
+Under Proposition 57, individuals in prison can accrue earned time credits toward release by participating in rehabilitation programs and maintaining good conduct.118 For the first time, the majority of people in prison will have an opportunity to earn parole review by engaging in education, treatment, victim awareness, job training and other rehabilitation programs strongly associated with reducing recidivism and improving the prison culture itself.
+Shifting from warehousing people to a focus on productive preparation for release reduces violence, improves working conditions, and supports better life outcomes for people post-release.119 California's 2017-18 budget estimated that Proposition 57 will reduce the prison population by 11,500 people by 2021.120 Some experts believe the measure could have even greater impact if it is fully implemented in accordance with the measure's intent.
 To achieve maximum impact, California leaders should apply earned time credits retroactively to people that completed programs prior to the implementation of Proposition 57 and ensure as many people as possible that will be released can earn credit under the measure.
-If Proposition 57 were applied retroactively, up to 30,000 people could be eligible for release.
+If Proposition 57 were applied retroactively, up to 30,000 people could be eligible for release.121 the state "parole board" determines the actual release date after the minimum of the range has been served.
+The parole board is responsible for evaluating individuals with indeterminate sentences to decide when they can be released.

 Between 1980 and 2012, the California Board of Parole Hearings denied 95% of all parole cases.
-Some of these release denials may have been based on continued dangerousness of the individual, however, in many instances, release decisions are not based on objective risk assessment or an evaluation of rehabilitation achievements.
-Arbitrary or inconsistent parole decision-making not only burdens taxpayers with the cost of continued incarceration of individuals who may be safe for release, but discourages people in prison from participating in rehabilitation programming.
+115 Some of these release denials may be based on continued dangerousness of the individual, however, in many instances, release decisions are not based on objective risk assessment or an evaluation of rehabilitation achievements.
+116 Arbitrary or inconsistent parole decision-making not only burdens taxpayers with the cost of continued incarceration of individuals that may be safe for release, but also discourages people in prison from participating in rehabilitation programming.

 Parole boards should focus on assessing rehabilitation and encouraging people in prison to engage in educational, rehabilitation and workforce training programs.
-As many people as possible who will be released should be able to earn earlier parole consideration for participation in appropriate rehabilitation programming, to reduce unnecessary incarceration and incentivize people in prison to rehabilitate themselves and prepare for a successful release.
+As many people as possible that will be released should be able to earn earlier parole consideration for participation in appropriate rehabilitation programming, to reduce unnecessary incarceration and incentivize people in prison to rehabilitate themselves and prepare for a successful release.

 In addition to increasing parole opportunities for individuals that engage in rehabilitation while incarcerated, parole boards should also be required to evaluate parole decisions based on current risk to public safety.
 If parole boards deny release the decision should provide specific and tangible evidence that an individual poses a continued risk to public safety.
 If the person does not, it should be presumed they will be released.
-Parole board practices can also be improved through professionalizing and depoliticizing parole boards and increasing opportunities for rehabilitative programming.
+Parole board practices can also be improved through professionalizing and depoliticizing parole boards and increasing opportunities for rehabilitative programming.117